 Through both Boston University and Harvard University there are several programs that allow you to come visit the BCRP throughout medical school prior to applying that are focused on underrepresented groups in medicine.

 Harvard Medical School Office of Diversity, Inclusion, and Community Partnership

-- Visiting Research Internship Program: The Visiting Research Internship Program (VRIP) is an eight-week mentored, summer research program designed to enrich medical students’ interest in research and healthrelated careers, particularly clinical/translational research careers.
-Eligible participants are first and second year medical students, particularly individuals from groups underrepresented in medicine and/or disadvantaged individuals.
+- Visiting Research Internship Program: The Visiting Research Internship Program (VRIP) is an eight-week mentored, summer research program designed to enrich medical students’ interest in research and health-related careers, particularly clinical/translational research careers.
+Eligible participants are first and second year medical students, particularly individuals from groups underrepresented in medicine and/or low-income backgrounds.
 Housing is provided and financial assistance is also provided for transportation costs.
 To find out more, visit their website.

 Boston Medical Center Office of Minority Physician Recruitment

-- Subsidized Visiting Elective Program (SVEP): This program provides financial assistance and support for under-represented minority medical students to gain clinical exposure within any of our departments in the form of a month long elective at Boston Medical Center affiliate hospital of Boston University School of Medicine.
-Eligible participants are third year medical students who belong to a group considered to be underrepresented in medicine (Black/African-American, Hispanic/Latino, Native American, and Pacific Islander/Native Hawaiian).
-Students that are accepted into the SVEP will be reimbursed up to $2,000 for travel, housing, and VSLO registration fee.
+- Subsidized Visiting Elective Program (SVEP): This program provides financial assistance and support for UIM medical students to gain clinical exposure within any of our departments in the form of a month-long elective at Boston Medical Center the affiliate hospital of the Boston University School of Medicine.
+Eligible participants are third year medical students who belong to a group considered to be underrepresented in medicine (Black/African-American, Hispanic/Latinx, Native American, and Pacific Islander/Native Hawaiian).
+Students that are accepted into the SVEP will be reimbursed up to $2,000 for travel, housing, and the VSLO registration fee.
 To find out more, visit their website.